-Note: Compensatory mitigation and non-mitigation are displayed separately because using reduced stressors as mitigation reduces progress toward the Conservation Strategy's goals.
+Note: Advance mitigation and non-mitigation are displayed separately because using reduced stressors as mitigation reduces progress toward the Conservation Strategy's measurable objectives.

-The figures include restoration outcomes that have been or are planned for use as mitigation (e.g., the Southport Levee Setback Project), but distinguish them from outcomes that will not become mitigation.
-Mitigation is distinguished from non-mitigation because the former represents reduced or no progress toward the goals of this Conservation Strategy.
+The figures include restoration outcomes that may be used as advance mitigation (e.g., the Southport Levee Setback Project), but distinguish them from outcomes that will not become mitigation.
+Advance mitigation is distinguished from non-mitigation because the former represents reduced or no progress toward the goals of this Conservation Strategy.
 Section 3.3.1, "Measurable Objectives for Tracking Progress Toward Goals," provides a complete description of how using a restoration outcome as mitigation reduces or eliminates contributions toward fulfillment of the goals of this Conservation Strategy.